Fire Safety Education:

 Dogs are allowed off-leash if, under voice control, you are responsible for their behavior.

 Remove your trash when you leave.
-There are trash receptacles on the prom
+There are trash receptacles can be found at most beach accesses

 Camping and tents are prohibited on the beach, 3-sided sun shelters are allowed

 For a complete list of rules and regulations for Oregon's beaches visit: OPRD rules

 The North West offers some of the most beautiful wilderness and pristine beaches to explore in the world.
 When enjoying the ocean you must understand and respect it.
 77 deaths related to the ocean have been reported for 2017 alone, according to the National Weather Service.
 It is critical that you understand the dangers associated with going to the beach.
 Learn all about Beach Safety here.
 Understand rip current safety, find out more information at USLA.org.